 Check out our video “Relieve TFCC & Wrist Pain with the Wrist POP Splint” – View Video

-- Osteoarthritis (OA) and Rheumatoid Arthritis (RA) can cause swelling, loss of mobility, and stiffness, and can occur in any joint, including the wrist.
+3. Arthritis – Can cause swelling, loss of mobility, and stiffness, and can occur in any joint, including the wrist.
 Arthritis may begin with mild symptoms but can progress causing pain and loss of movement.

-- Tendinitis – When RSI causes swelling or irritation of a tendon, this is called tendinitis.
+4. Tendinitis – When repetitive stress injuries cause swelling or irritation of a tendon, this is called tendinitis.
 In the early stages, tendinitis may create burning feelings, shooting pains, fatigue or weakness, but continued stress causes the tissues around the joint to become inflamed, causing even more pain.

-- Injury, Sprain or Fractures – falling onto an outstretched hand can cause injury, sprain or fractures to your wrist.
+5. Injury, Sprain or Fractures – falling onto an outstretched hand can cause injury, sprain or fractures to your wrist.
 Pain, swelling, decreased range of motion, and tenderness in your wrist are all common symptoms.
 A TFCC injury or tear (triangular fibro-cartilage complex) can occur during an accident, such as falling on your hand and can cause chronic wrist pain.
 Sometimes called a wrist sprain, TFCC can be very painful and cause loss of motion.

-The best treatments for wrist pain are prevention and support to your wrist.
-Understanding the mechanics of movement and reducing repeated stress on the same muscles, ligaments, tendons, and joints, can lessen the chance of injury.
-Splints that support, stabilize and protect can be worn to give your wrist time to heal.
+The best treatments for wrist pain are prevention, rest and support to your wrist.
+Wrist splints and braces that support, stabilize and protect can be worn to give your wrist time to heal.

 As with any health concern, if your pain and swelling continues, it’s important to consult with your health care provider to find out why your wrist hurts and the recommended treatment.Like what you’ve read?
 Click here to subscribe to the blog!

 Our blogs are educational in nature and are not intended as a substitute for medical advice.
 Because your condition is unique to you, it is recommended that you consult with your health care provider before attempting any medical or therapeutic treatments.
 We are always happy to answer questions about products mentioned in our blogs, however, we cannot provide a diagnosis or medical advice.